The Best Pumpkin Patch in Every State

 Wyoming: Green Acres Corn Maze in Casper

 Let your little ones get their hands dirty while mining for gems!
 There’s lots of other down-home fun at this pumpkin patch, including a petting farm, apple cannons, and a corn pit.
 You can feel extra good about solving the corn maze since each year Green Acres donates the proceeds to a different charity.
-Next, find out what you need to know before you go pumpkin picking this fall.
+Before setting foot in any pumpkin patch, learn what you need to know before you go pumpkin picking this fall.